Open-Microfrontends/open-microfrontends-examples/host-backend-integration-api-proxy-security/README.md

 Open http://localhost:7830/api/customers/1000 for an API test route.

-### Start the Express Application Host
+### Start the Express Host Application

-    cd application-host-express
+    cd host-application-express
     npm i
     npm start

-The Application Host will be available under: http://localhost:7930
+The Host Application will be available under: http://localhost:7930

-### Start the Spring Boot Application Host
+### Start the Spring Boot Host Application

-    cd application-host-spring-boot
+    cd host-application-spring-boot
     ./gradlew bootRun

-The Application Host will be available under: http://localhost:7931
+The Host Application will be available under: http://localhost:7931